What should I do when my PS4 won't accept a disc?

 Clean the disc

 This sounds like a no-brainer, but you should carefully clean the disc.
 While at first glance a disc may seem fine if you're checking it quickly, it could still need a quick polish to get rid of some superficial scratches or dust.
 Try rubbing it down with a dry microfiber cloth and also check that there are no small cracks on the disc that may be hard to see.
+While most of these solutions are tailored specifically toward a PS4, you should clean a disc if you're having trouble running it on a PS5 through backward compatibility.

 Restart and update from Safe Mode